Explaining TL-15 and TL-30 Safes Rating: Full Guide

 What Makes TL Rated Safes So Secure?

-The security of TL-rated safes is top notch, thanks to their robust construction and the rigorous testing they undergo.
+The security of TL-rated safes is top notch, thanks to their exceptional construction, quality materials, security features and the thorough testing they undergo.
 These safes are made with a high concentration of steel and are designed to withstand a variety of attacks, from drilling and hammering to prying and chiseling.
 Thicker walls, advanced locking mechanisms, sophisticated design.
-All these make them mini fortresses.
+They are not invisible, but it is close.

 How Is the TL Rating Awarded and By Whom?